Crypto exchange Binance temporarily suspends payments from EU's SEPA network

-July 6 (Reuters) - Cryptocurrency exchange Binance will temporarily suspend euro bank deposits from one of Europe's key payments networks, it said in an email sent to users on Tuesday.
+(Reuters) -Cryptocurrency exchange Binance will temporarily suspend euro bank deposits from one of Europe’s key payments networks, it said in an email sent to users on Tuesday.

 The email said that from 8 a.m. universal coordinated time on Wednesday, customers would no longer be able to deposit funds through the Single Euro Payments Area, or SEPA, schemes.
 The move was due to “events beyond our control”, the exchange said in the email.